CITF-Malaysia/citf-public/README.md

 # Open data on the National Covid-​19 Immunisation Programme (PICK) in Malaysia
-Documentation contained within subfolders.
-Powered by MySejahtera.
+Documentation and data descriptions contained within subfolders.

 **Vaccination**
 1) `vax_malaysia.csv`: Daily and cumulative vaccination at country level, as at 2359 of date.
 2) `vax_state.csv`: Daily and cumulative vaccination at state level, as at 2359 of date.

+**Registration**
+1) `vaxreg_malaysia.csv`: Cumulative registrations for vaccination at country level, as at 2359 of date.
+2) `vaxreg_state.csv`: Cumulative registrations vaccination at state level, as at 2359 of date.

 **Static data**